D3SOX/ha-sensors-bluetooth/README.md

 - `WEBHOOK_URL`: The webhook URL for Home Assistant
 - `CHECK_INTERVAL`: How often to check for connected devices (in seconds)

+## Usage Examples

+### Battery Level Monitoring

+The repository includes a sample automation [`bluetooth_battery_notification.yaml`](./bluetooth_battery_notification.yaml) to monitor battery levels of connected Bluetooth devices.
+It sends notifications when battery levels of a device fall below a configurable threshold (default is 30%)

+### Smart Playback of Notifications

+You can use this sensor with [Browser Mod](https://github.com/thomasloven/hass-browser_mod) to make your notifications play in your browser when your PC is on and a bluetooth device is connected.

+### Dashboard

+You can use this sensor to create a dashboard of all connected devices with battery status.
+The repository includes a sample dashboard card [`dashboard-card.yaml`](./dashboard-card.yaml) to display the connected devices.
+It shows device name, battery percentage, and connection status.

 ## Troubleshooting

 ### Checking Service Status